Aveen28/insr_blog/blog.md

 ![Implicit Neural Spatial Representation]({{ site.baseurl }}/images/img_1_insr.png)
 *Figure 2: An INSR encodes an entire spatial field in a neural network.*

-An **Implicit Neural Spatial Representation (INSR)** is a mesh‑free way to represent any physical field—velocity, pressure, deformation, etc.—as a single continuous function approximated by a neural network.
+An **Implicit Neural Spatial Representation (INSR)** is a mesh‑free way to represent any physical field velocity, pressure, deformation, etc. as a single continuous function approximated by a neural network.
 Instead of storing values at discrete grid points or mesh vertices, we ask:

 > **“Given any point in space, what is the field value there?”**